Macawls/blog/content/post/Probability/index.md

 #### Salience and Salient Events

-Basically, salience is the degree to which something stands out or like how noticeable something is.
+Basically, salience is the degree to which something stands out or how noticeable something is.

-So, in the context of the previous example, the memory of getting the bear is more salient than the memory of not getting the bear, so you overestimate the probability of getting the bear.
+In the context of the previous example, the memory of getting the bear is more salient than the memory of not getting the bear, so you may overestimate the probability of getting the bear.

 As another example, someone may overestimate the risk of a plane crash because highly publicized plane crashes are more salient in their memory than the much more frequent and conversely, less publicized car accidents.
 Important to note that this is different on an individual basis.

 This might cause people to:
 - Overestimate the risk of plane crashes and underestimate the risk of car accidents.
-- Drive more recklessly, like driving while texting or driving while intoxicated.
+- Underestimating the risk of car accidents could cause one to drive more recklessly, like driving while texting or driving while intoxicated.

-Both undesirable but hey, we are assosiation machines.
+Both undesirable but I guess we are association machines 😊

 ### Confirmation Bias
 This is another cognitive bias that causes us to **seek** out information that confirms our beliefs and **ignore** information that contradicts our beliefs.